fernando1496/NasaChallenge/README.md

 CONFIGURATION
 -------------

-* Token should be replaced with the generated token
+* Token should be replaced with the generated token, this is done in the config.properties file, replace "DEMO_KEY" in api_key_value=DEMO_KEY

 PROJECT EXECUTION GUIDE